isorna/angular-firebase/README.md

 * User Login & Authentication.
  * Register the corresponding app (Github, twitter, ...), then activate it from the dashboard.
  * Use firebase api for authentication: [login with github](https://www.firebase.com/docs/web/guide/login/github.html).
+* Creating a new project is easy:
+ * Install firebase tools: `sudo npm install -g firebase-tools`.
+ * `cd` into your website directory and run `firebase init`.

 ## Links